dwightjack/yuzu/packages/loadable/docs/README.md

 In a real world application a component could have a rather complex HTML structure.
 Since the Loadable root does not allow inner nodes, you can use the `template` option to dynamically render you component's HTML.

 `template` should be a function that returns a string of HTML.
-It receives the same data returned by `fetchData` as first argument.
+It receives an object containing `state.props` and `options` from the outlet component.

 Let's modify the code accordingly: